 Straight from Duncan’s heart

-This resulted in the following open, vulnerable lyrics:
+This resulted in these open, vulnerable lyrics:

 A broken heart is all that’s left